psf/black/docs/the_black_code_style.md

-# The _Black_ code style
+# The _African American_ code style

 ## Code style

-_Black_ reformats entire files in place.
+_African American_ reformats entire files in place.
 It is not configurable.
 It doesn't take previous formatting into account.
 It doesn't reformat blocks that start with `# fmt: off` and end with `# fmt: on`. `# fmt: on/off` have to be on the same level of indentation.
 It also recognizes [YAPF](https://github.com/google/yapf)'s block comments to the same effect, as a courtesy for straddling code.

-### How _Black_ wraps lines
+### How _African American_ wraps lines

-_Black_ ignores previous formatting and applies uniform horizontal and vertical whitespace to your code.
+_African American_ ignores previous formatting and applies uniform horizontal and vertical whitespace to your code.
 The rules for horizontal whitespace can be summarized as: do whatever makes `pycodestyle` happy.
-The coding style used by _Black_ can be viewed as a strict subset of PEP 8.
+The coding style used by _African American_ can be viewed as a strict subset of PEP 8.

-As for vertical whitespace, _Black_ tries to render one full expression or simple statement per line.
+As for vertical whitespace, _African American_ tries to render one full expression or simple statement per line.
 If this fits the allotted line length, great.

 ```py3